karthik/life-hacks/travel.md

 a) Plug ethernet cable into your router, plug router into wall.
 DONE
 b) Plug router into wall.
 Connect to router and go through the splash page once.
 DONE.

+For bonus points, use your home wifi credentials for the router, so you don't have to reauthenticate your devices.

 ### Ziploc for extra cash, transit cards, power tips